 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The combining and individual non-major fund financial statements, schedule of per diem paid, and schedule of compensation, benefits, and other payments to agency head or chief executive officer are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+The combining and individual non-major fund financial statements, schedule of per diem paid, schedule of compensation, benefits, and other payments to agency head or chief executive officer, and justice system funding schedule-collecting/disbursing entity are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirement, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The combining and individual non-major fund financial statements, schedule of per diem paid, schedule of compensation, benefits, and other payments to agency head or chief executive officer, and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual non-major fund financial statements, schedule of per diem paid, schedule of compensation, benefits, and other payments to agency head or chief executive officer, and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The combining and individual non-major fund financial statements, schedule of per diem paid, schedule of compensation, benefits, and other payments to agency head or chief executive officer, justice system funding schedule-collecting/disbursing entity, and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining and individual non-major fund financial statements, schedule of per diem paid, schedule of compensation, benefits, and other payments to agency head or chief executive officer, justice system funding schedule-collecting/disbursing entity, and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the basic financial statements as a whole.